-Doppiette di melanzane are a traditional main course from Sicily, more specifically from the city I was born: Messina.
-This indulging sunday dish is very similar to pasta alla norma.
-Despite the unusual name is nothing fussy, and requires only simple ingredients such as spaghetti, tomato sauce, cheese and eggplant.
-The pasta is cooked al dente and mixed with the sauce, then twisted into a nest and wrapped into a thin slice of aubergine.
+The pasta is cooked al dente and mixed with the tomato sauce, then twisted into a nest and wrapped into a thin slice of fried eggplant.
 A few mins in the oven and there you go, Sicilian goodness delivered straight to your table with little if no effort at all.

 Eggplant Spaghetti sandwiches have always been one of my favourite things in the world since I was a little girl.
 It was pretty ordinary for me to wake up on Sunday morning with the amazing smell of homemade tomato sauce coming out from the kitchen.
-I loved this dish so much that I would always help my mum in the prep, so that we could have lunch and enjoy the doppiette as soon as possible.
+I loved this dish so much that I would always help my mum preparing it so that we could have lunch and enjoy these delicious eggplant spaghetti sandwiches as soon as possible!

 Once your eggplant slices are ready, it really doesn’t get easier than that.
 Cook the spaghetti al dente, then mix them up with a freshly made tomato sauce.

-Arrange some sauce on the bottom of a baking dish, and arrange the cooked eggplant slices on top.
-With the help of a fork and spoon, twist up a little amount of spaghetti and arrange it on the slice.
-Sprinkle few cubes of mozzarella on top and fold the eggplant over the pasta, like a blanket.
-Repeat the process until you finish all slices.
+Arrange the cooked eggplant slices on a baking tray.
+With the help of a fork and spoon, twist up a spoonful of spaghetti and arrange it on top of an eggplant slice.
+Place a couple of cubes of mozzarella on top and fold the eggplant over the pasta, like a blanket.
+Repeat the process until you finish all the eggplant slices.

-There you go, your delicious Eggplant Spaghetti Sandwiches are all ready – Grab as many doublets you manage and stuff them all up in your mouth!
+There you go, your delicious Eggplant Spaghetti Sandwiches are ready!
+Grab as many doublets you manage and stuff them all up in your mouth!
 At least, that’s how I like them ;).

-These tasty sandwiches never fail to impress guests, and will make a showstopping main to serve at your next party.
-With Easter just a few days away, I already know I’m gonna make plenty of those!
+These tasty eggplant spaghetti sandwiches never fail to impress guests, and will make a showstopping main to serve at your next dinner party!

 - 3 cups/750ml homemade tomato sauce